Climate Change Risk Management

 Due to the demand for low-carbon transition of products, the use of recycled materials or materials with specific environmental labeling means an increase in invested costs, which may lead to a decreased price competitiveness.

 As awareness of climate change grows, governments are increasingly focusing not only on corporate carbon emissions but also on emissions associated with products and services, particularly in regions with total emission caps such as the European Union.
 To mitigate the risk of carbon leakage, the Carbon Border Adjustment Mechanism (CBAM) has been established as a preventive measure.
 Under this mechanism, pricing is based on the carbon emissions per unit of imported products and their import volumes.
-According to regulations, failure to submit or recognize product carbon emission data may result in the use of the average emissions of the worst 10% of similar local products in the EU as the basis for assessment.
-Consequently, there is a risk of facing taxes and fees higher than the originally payable amounts.
+According to regulations, if the carbon emission data of the product is not faithfully declared, or the declaration data do not meet the requirements, or the improvement is not made before the deadline, a fine of EUR 10 to 50 per metric ton will be imposed.
+Although D-Link products are currently not subject to the levy under the system, it is essential to continuously monitor relevant policy

 Response Actions and Possible Financial Impact